lsst/LDM-493/_formats.rst

 Being JSON-based, Jupyter_ notebooks are natively hosted in a GitHub_ repository.
 This repository is named after the document's handle, and also hosts DocHub metadata and continuous integration configuration.

-The continuous integration service will be able to run the notebooks themselves.
+The continuous integration service runs the notebooks themselves.
 This ensures that the notebooks are reproducible, and not tied to an individual developer's environment.

-The landing page will contain metadata about the notebooks, along with a summary description, and a table of contents linking to individual notebooks.
+The landing page contains metadata about the notebooks, along with a summary description, and a table of contents linking to individual notebooks.
 If there is only a single notebook, that notebook can be displayed on the landing page itself.

 Formats not Managed in Git
 --------------------------

-All formats previously in this section are published with LSST the Docs, as they are managed in a version control system (Git with GitHub).
+All formats previously in this section are published with :ref:`LSST the Docs <platforms-ltd>`, as they are managed in a version control system (specifically, Git with GitHub_).
-This section describes policies for formats not publishable with LSST the Docs.
+This section describes policies for formats not publishable with :ref:`LSST the Docs <platforms-ltd>`.

 .. _office:

 Office documents
 ^^^^^^^^^^^^^^^^

-Office documents are those produced by office and word processing suites, either in native applications (such as Microsoft Word and Excel, and Apple Pages) or in the cloud (including Google Docs and Dropbox Paper).
+Office documents are those produced by office and word processing suites, either in native applications (such as Microsoft Word and Excel, and Apple Pages) or in the cloud (such as Google Docs and Dropbox Paper).
 These formats may be used for :ref:`change-controlled (LDM) documents <ldm>`.
 Note that such documents are only published though DocuShare.
 In DocuShare, both a PDF rendering and an editable version is included in the document's stack.